seema-01/edemand/README.md

 This Project is Based on E-Commercial which can help you to provide services to your location...

-# Home Page Done with Responsive
+#Home Page Done with Responsive
+#About page Done with Responsive